How Long Does It Take a Parakeet to Adjust to a New Home?

 Where you place the cage in your home can make a big difference in how quickly your parakeet adjusts.
 Choose a quiet, low-traffic area where your bird can feel safe but still be part of the family activities.
 A corner of the room is often ideal, as it provides a sense of security.
 Avoid placing the cage near windows with direct sunlight, as this can cause overheating.
 Similarly, keep the cage away from drafty areas, air conditioners, and kitchens where smoke and fumes could harm your bird.
 Proper placement helps your parakeet feel secure and more willing to explore its new environment.

-ALSO READ: Why Is My Budgie Constantly Eating?
+ALSO READ: Why is My Parakeet Not Chirping?

 Essential Accessories and Toys